-“You betchya Aunt Meg.
+“You betchya Aunt Mow.
 Yummy.
 It was good to see the back of Mr Hurt because he was making inappropriate advances upon you.
 But as we all know, what’s a bit of excess ‘medicine’ in the water anyway?
-Does no harm to the planet and it doesn’t make your tasty salmon any less sustainable”.
+Does no harm and it doesn’t make your tasty salmon any less sustainable".

 “You’re right Fin, and it was very noble of PC Brown to forget all those ideas that my salmon were in some way being mistreated.
 Lets celebrate with a bit of pink out the smoker shed?
 I’ve had it sitting in there all day, firstly soaked in a sugary fake whisky-flavoured liquor before being saturated in carcinogenic fumes for 10 hours.”

 “Well, if that doesn’t flush out all the pesticides and pathogens...nothing will!”